-If you are not satisfied with your results, but you have no idea what you are doing wrong, this article will help you.
+If you are not satisfied with your results, but have no idea what you are doing wrong, this article will help you.

 1 – Check your prospect list